victorcata/Guides/Git/git.md

 ### View staged and unstaged changes

+Show changes made since the last commit, only changes that are still unstaged

 - What have you changed but not yet staged
 - What have you staged that you are about to commit

 ```
 git diff
 git diff --staged > What you've staged that will go into your next commit
+git diff --cached
 ```